 The safety and efficacy of BCG-medac in children have not been established.
+No data are available.

 Method of administration

 The patient should not drink over a period of 4 hours before the instillation until 2 hours after the instillation.